r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 ### Cost

 I've had this system running 24/7 since the end of January.
-Every ten seconds, it polls two APIs to check score updates for my favorite teams.
+Every ten seconds, it polls two different APIs to check score updates for my favorite teams.
 If it finds scores for my teams, it writes those scores to DynamoDB, which triggers my `ScoreProcessor` function to flash my lights accordingly.

 The core system requires an EventBridge cron job that schedules SQS messages, an SQS queue that triggers my poller function every 10 seconds, a DynamoDB table to hold the scores the poller function retrieves, and a processor function that runs if scores change.